 All this self can do in other words is ‘get by’ by living a kind of ‘surrogate life’ – a surrogate life which is made up of all sorts of various assorted desire-states, either positive or negative.
 The thing about all these desire-states is however that they can never come to anything.
 The whole point of a desire state is that it is all about obtaining X, Y or Z and this is the one thing that can never happen!

 There never could be a bigger impossibility than the impossibility of obtaining the object of our desire because the object of our desire is a projection.
 We’re chasing a projection.
 We’re chasing our own projections.
-The Mind-Created Self is chasing its own projection like a puppy chasing its tail and the really funny thing about this is that it doesn’t even exist in the first place…
+The Mind-Created Self is chasing its own projections like a puppy chasing its tail; if it could catch up with its tail then it would find out that it (the MCS) doesn’t actually exist in the first place but it never can catch up.
+It can never catch up with itself, and so it never finds this out…